 Erica moved from Connecticut to Texas to join the ROBO Global team after graduating from High Point University with a B.A. in journalism.
 She manages the creative content and marketing materials by covering company updates, emerging technologies, and events.
 During undergrad, Erica followed her love of language to Spain to study Spanish and dedicated her time to multiple editorial, research and social media internships.

 Henrik I Christensen is the director of UC San Diego Contextual Robotics Institute, whose mission is to develop safe and practical robotics systems to interact seamlessly with human in their everyday lives.
 Prior to joining UC San Diego he served as the Director of Robotics at Georgia Tech.
 He was the KUKA Chair of Robotics and a distinguished professor of computing.
 He was the founder of the European Network of Excellence in Robotics that included more than 200 universities.
-He coordinated formulation of the US Roadmap for Robotics initially released 2009 and revised 2013 (a new revision is underway).
+He coordinated formulation of the US Roadmap for Robotics initially released in 2009, which is revised every three years, most recently in 2017.
 He is the coordinator of the Robotics Virtual Organization that formulates the national robotics agenda, coordinates educational efforts and promotes technology transfer of research results.
 Dr. Christensen has published more than 350 contributions across robotics, computer vision and artificial intelligence.
 He collaborates with many major companies worldwide on utilization of robot technology.
 Dr. Christensen is also the co-founder of 5 companies.

 Spanning academics, business and the arts, Raffaello D’Andrea’s career is built on his ability to bridge theory and practice: He is Professor of Dynamic Systems and Control at ETH Zurich, where his research redefines what autonomous systems are capable of.
 He is co-founder of Kiva Systems, now operating as Amazon Robotics, a robotics company that revolutionized material handling by deploying thousands of autonomous mobile robots in warehouses.
 He was the faculty advisor and system architect of the Cornell Robot Soccer Team, four time world champions at the international RoboCup competition.